These Peanut Butter Caramel Cookies with Chocolate Chips are soft chewy peanut butter cookies studded with chocolate chips and filled with caramel.

 Instructions

-- In a medium bowl whisk together the flour, salt, and baking soda.
+- In a medium bowl whisk together the 2 ยผ cups bread flour, ยฝ teaspoon kosher salt, and 1 teaspoon baking soda.
 Set aside.

-- In the bowl of your stand mixer, cream together the butter, peanut butter, and sugars with the paddle attachment on medium speed until smooth.
+- In the bowl of your stand mixer, cream together the 8 tablespoons unsalted butter, ยฝ cup creamy peanut butter, ยพ cup brown sugar, and ยผ cup granulated white sugar with the paddle attachment on medium speed until smooth.

-- Lower the mixer speed to stir and add in the egg, egg yolk, and vanilla.
+- Lower the mixer speed to stir and add in the 1 egg, 1 egg yolk, and 2 teaspoons vanilla extract.
 Mix until thoroughly combined, about 30 seconds.

 - Stir the dry ingredients into the wet ingredients until just combined.

-- Fold in the chocolate chips with a spatula.
+- Fold in the 1 cup mini semi-sweet chocolate chips with a spatula.

 - Wrap the dough in wax paper and refrigerate for at least 2-3 hours.